Random walks in directed modular networks: Abstract

 \section{Abstract}

 Because diffusion typically involves symmetric interactions, scant attention has been focused on studying asymmetric cases.
 However, important networked systems underlain by diffusion (e.g. cortical networks and WWW) are inherently directed.
-In the case of undirected diffusion, it can be shown that the steady-state probability of the random walk dynamics is fully correlated with the degree, which is no longer true for directed networks.
-We investigate the relationship between such probability and the inward node degree in modular networks, which we call \emph{efficiency}.
+In the case of undirected diffusion, it can be shown that the steady-state probability of the random walk dynamics is fully correlated with the degree, which no longer holds for directed networks.
+We investigate the relationship between such probability and the inward node degree, which we call \emph{efficiency}, in modular networks.
 Our findings show that the efficiency of a given community depends mostly on the balance between its ingoing and outgoing connections.
-In addition, we derive analytical expressions to show that neither the internal degree nor the communities topology play a crucial role in their efficiency.
-The results are illustrated with respect to the macaque cortical network, providing subsidies for improving transportation and communications systems.
+In addition, we derive analytical expressions to show that the internal degree of the nodes do not play a crucial role in their efficiency, when considering the Erd\H{o}s-R\'enyi and Barab\'asi-Albert models.
+The results are illustrated with respect to the macaque cortical network, providing subsidies for improving transportation and communication systems.